 Male Fertility & Infertility

-Male infertility is a sensitive subject but it’s one that affects one in 25 men, and infertility rates are growing.
+Male infertility is a sensitive subject, but it’s one that affects a staggering one in 25 men.
+And infertility rates are ever-increasing.

 One recent analysis found that in France, the sperm concentration of men decreased by nearly one-third between 1989 and 2005.
 Most but not all studies from several European nations with large databases and the ability to track health records have found that over the past 15 years or so, the counts of healthy men ages 18 to 25 have significantly decreased.
 This comes after a prominent study from the 1990s suggested that sperm count has decreased by half over the last half-century.The Wall Street Journal